 Because the Company's evaluation and assessment of critical facts and circumstances surrounding a contingent loss matter is in advance of the matter's final determination, there is an inherent subjectivity and unpredictability involved in estimating, accounting for and reporting contingent losses.
 Generally, the less progress made in the resolution of a contingent loss matter or the broader the range of potential outcomes, the more difficult it is for the Company to estimate, accrue and report a loss.
 For example, the Company may disclose certain information about a plaintiff's legal claim against the Company that is alleged in the plaintiff's pleadings or otherwise publicly available.
 While information of this type may provide more insight into the potential magnitude of a matter, it might not necessarily be indicative of the Company's estimate of probable or possible loss.
-In addition, some of the Company does not consider the potential availability of insurance coverage in determining its probable or possible loss estimates.
+In addition, some of the Company's contingent loss exposures may be eligible for reimbursement under the provisions of its insurance coverage.
+The Company does not consider the potential availability of insurance coverage in determining its probable or possible loss estimates.
 As a result of these factors among others, the Company's ultimate contingent loss exposure may be higher or lower, and possibly materially so, than the Company's recorded probable loss accruals and disclosures of possible losses.